Abdul, an UberBlack driver in New York, leads a protest outside of Uber's offices in Long Island City. Photos by the author.

 The main beef, it seems, is Uber’s recent decision to start forcing drivers who signed up for its premium UberBlack and SUV service to receive ride requests from the lower-tier UberX and UberXL services.
 Previously, luxury drivers were able to opt-in to accept cheaper rides, but now Uber has effectively removed that choice.
 In an email last week, the company informed drivers that it would assign UberX fares to all drivers, regardless of their vehicle tier; drivers who canceled those trips risked having their accounts suspended or being kicked off the app altogether.

 Uber insists that the changes are actually good for black car drivers, giving them the opportunity to pick up more rides, and theoretically at least, make more money.
 “What this does is increases earning potential,” said Taylor Bennett, a chestnut-haired spokesman who pulled me away from the protest to give me Uber’s spin.
 Over the summer, he said, the company found that black car drivers who opted to take UberX trips earned 35-to-50 percent more than those who just took luxury rides.
-“There is a 50 percent guarantee that people are going to earn more money than they are currently making,” he said.
 “At the end of the day, it’s more trips and more money for our partners.”

 Cabbies gang up on a stunned Uber employee.